Galik alphabet

 Some authors (particularly historic ones like Isaac Taylor in his The Alphabet: an account of the origin and development of letters, 1883) don't distinguish between the Galik and standard Mongolian alphabets.

 To ensure that most text in the script displays correctly in your browser, the text sample below should resemble its image counterpart.
 Additional notes on the affected characters and their desired components are provided in the tables further down.
 For relevant terminology, see Mongolian script § Components.

 Letters

+The order of the letters corresponds to the alphabetic order of Sanskrit.